 (B) Surveying and AutoCAD (2 cr.)
 Basics of surveying and AutoCAD for civil engineering projects; (C) Professional ethics (1 cr.)
 Engineering ethics, ethical decision making and deliberation.
 A-F only.
 Senior standing.
 Pre: 305.
 (Fall only)

 (Lec/Lab) Design problem involving several areas of civil engineering and requiring a team approach for a solution.
 A-F only.
-Pre: senior standing in CEE and 489B.
+Pre: senior standing in CEE or CNST and 489B.
 (Spring only)

 Will reflect special interests of visiting and/or permanent faculty.
 Repeatable one time.
 Pre: junior or senior standing, and consent.